Get access to everything we publish when you sign up for Outside+.

 The muscles in your feet and lower leg are just as important to your running form as are your glutes, quadriceps and hamstrings, but are often forgotten in strength training routines.
-If you’re going to ramp up training in the new year, you can’t afford to ignore your foundation.
-To get you through the miles and for effective energy storage during each stride, the lower limb muscles need to be strong, resilient and function in a coordinated fashion.
-Neglecting these important running muscles may predispose you to injury and reduce your running economy.
+If you’re going to ramp up training, you can’t afford to ignore your foundation.
+Your lower limb muscles need to be strong, resilient and function in a coordinated fashion for effective energy storage during each stride and to provide a strong balance to get you through the miles.
+Neglecting foot exercises that work these important running muscles may predispose you to injury and reduce your running economy.

 The muscles of the lower limb and foot are divided into two categories based on their function.
 The local muscles are the intrinsic foot muscles, often referred to as the “foot-core.”
 They are responsible for maintaining the shape of your arch and for shock absorption.
 They are smaller in cross-sectional area compared to the global lower limb muscles.
 Global muscles are larger and are responsible for moving your ankle and flexing and extending your toes.

 Weak local muscles may result in an unstable arch that does not absorb impact very well and leads to faulty biomechanics.
 When local muscles fail to stabilize the foot quickly, global muscles have to do it at a disadvantage, both because this isn’t their primary function and because they have a longer reaction time, exacerbating the instability.
 This can lead to overuse injuries of the global muscles, plantar fasciitis, and even stress fractures later in your running season.

 Traditional foot strengthening exercises usually involve curling the toes to pull a towel toward you or picking up marbles with your toes.
 These types of exercises will target the local foot muscles but also involve the global muscles.
 Ideally “foot core” training should only target the local foot stabilizer muscles.